microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraUserExtension.md

 This example shows how to update the value of the extension attribute for a specified user.

+- `-ObjectId` parameter specifies the user Id.
+- `-ExtensionName` parameter specifies the name of an extension.
+- `-ExtensionValue` parameter specifies the extension name values.

 ## Parameters

 ### -ObjectId